rclone/rclone/docs/content/webdav.md

     - "owncloud"
         - Owncloud
     - "sharepoint"
-        - Sharepoint
+        - Sharepoint Online, authenticated by Microsoft account.
     - "sharepoint-ntlm"
-        - Sharepoint with NTLM authentication
+        - Sharepoint with NTLM authentication.
+Usually self-hosted or on-premises.
     - "other"
         - Other site/service or software

 #### --webdav-user

-User name
+User name.
+In case NTLM authentication is used, the username should be in the format 'Domain\User'.

 - Config:      user
 - Env Var:     RCLONE_WEBDAV_USER
 - Type:        string
 - Default:     ""

-In case vendor mode `sharepoint-ntlm` is used, the user name is in the form `DOMAIN\user`

 #### --webdav-pass